AlonsoK28/xlsx-load-node/README.md

 * Boostrap 4
 * [FontAwesome 5.1.1]([https://fontawesome.com/](https://fontawesome.com/))

-* The project is 100% free to use for non-commercial purposes

-## If you use this project please give the respective credits to the author
+## The project is 100% free to use for non-commercial purposes, If you use this project please give the respective credits to the author

 * Help me to develop more projects like this https://www.buymeacoffee.com/alonsokyoyama